dmidlo/histdata.com-tools/README.md

 requires a real Temporal executable and starts local worker processes.
-Bundled platform-wheel release smoke uses `scripts/smoke_sidecar_install.py --hermetic-sidecar-smoke`, which submits a local-only dataset-planning workflow and does not contact HistData.com.
+Bundled platform-wheel release smoke uses `scripts/smoke_sidecar_install.py --hermetic-sidecar-smoke`, which submits a local-only dataset-planning workflow with an explicit worker config and does not contact HistData.com.
+Bundled platform-wheel release smoke also runs `scripts/smoke_sidecar_install.py --default-routing-sidecar-smoke`, which starts the sidecar with non-default worker routing and submits without an explicit worker config so the installed package must resolve the running frontend, namespace, and queues from persisted sidecar state.
 Run `scripts/smoke_sidecar_install.py --live-sidecar-smoke` separately when an operator intentionally wants external HistData.com URL-validation coverage.
-Both commands fail on shutdown leaks: stop exceptions, missing stop status, persistent `stopping` status, or known remaining sidecar PIDs.
+These commands fail on shutdown leaks: stop exceptions, missing stop status, persistent `stopping` status, or known remaining sidecar PIDs.

 ---